whkelvin/Note/Psyc Note/Chapter4.md

 ### Visual Acuity
 - The ability to see fine detail

+## The Eye
 ### Path of light into the eye
-1. Cornea: bend lights through pupil
+1. Cornea: bend lights through pupil (laser surgery reshape this part not the lens)
 2. Pupil: a hole for light to pass through
 3. Iris: the colored part that controls the amount of light to pass through
 4. Retina: a layer of light sensitive tissue